-With so many reports of avian influenza in the news, it can be hard not to wonder if your pet bird could be at risk of contracting this serious illness.
-While the media provides a plethora of important information about this virus, myths and half-truths abound in discussion surrounding the avian flu.
+With reports of avian flu regularly making the news, it can be hard not to wonder whether your pet bird is at risk of contracting this serious illness.
+While the media provide important information about the virus, myths and half-truths abound in discussion surrounding the avian flu.
 So to protect your bird and your family, it’s critical to have a clear view of what the avian flu really is and how you can prevent it.

-Avian Flu and Companion Birds
+The Avian Flu and Pet Birds

-Keeping Your Bird Flu Free
+Keeping Your Pet Bird Healthy